 Contributions to this section will vary in length.
 Essays, Dialogues, & Interviews are usually limited to 2,000 words.
-Case Studies and Educational Research Reviews should be between 4,000 and 6,500 words, allowing readers to digest a large amount of material in a usable form.
+Case Studies and Educational Research Reviews should be between 6,000 and 10,000 words inclusive of references, tables, figures, and appendices, allowing readers to digest a large amount of material in a usable form.
 Additionally, articles should be written in a brief, easy-to-read, ready-to-use format, and, depending on the subject matter, focus on specific activities and include lists of steps and necessary resources.

 Submission categories for the Pedagogical Innovations section include the following: